Taxes in Switzerland for Expats: The 2026 Guide

 The #1 Deduction Most Expats Miss

 Pillar 3a.
 Contributing CHF 7,258/year to a Pillar 3a account reduces your taxable income franc-for-franc.
-At a marginal rate of 25–35%, that is CHF 1,800–2,500 in savings every year, and the money compounds tax-free until retirement.
-Read our Swiss pension system guide to see how all three pillars fit together.
+At a marginal rate of 25–35%, that is CHF 1,800–2,500 in savings every year, and the money grows tax-free until retirement.
+Read our Swiss pension system guide to see how all three pillars work together.

 Free Expert Consultation

-Our advisors help expats set up Pillar 3a, claim the Quellensteuer correction, and reduce their Swiss tax bill.
-Free initial assessment — no commitment.
+Our advisors help expats claim Quellensteuer corrections, set up Pillar 3a, and structure deductions to reduce their annual bill — often by CHF 2,000–5,000 in the first year alone.
+Free initial assessment, no commitment.

 Explore Pillar 3a Options